-The MA Film with Practice is a taught programme suitable for graduates in film, practitioners who want to advance their practice in an intellectually stimulating environment and non-film graduates with a passion for film practice demonstrated though amateur filmmaking.
-The Film Department at the University of Kent is known for its excellence in research and teaching.
-Arts at Kent (including Film) was ranked 1st in the UK for research power in the Research Excellence Framework (REF) 2014.
-One of the largest European centres for the study of film, it has an established reputation going back 35 years.
+The MA Film with Practice is a taught programme suitable for graduates in film, practitioners who want to advance their practice in an intellectually stimulating environment and graduates from other disciplines with a passion demonstrated though amateur filmmaking.
+The programme is taught by award-winning filmmakers and internationally recognised scholars.

+One of the largest European centres for the study of film, Kent has an established reputation going back more than four decades.
 Approaching film as a dynamic part of our cultural experience, we encourage thinking about film as it emerges at the intersections of art, document and entertainment.
 Through theory and practice, individual research, student-led seminars and visiting speakers, we promote an environment in which postgraduate students are able to engage with the continuing vibrancy of cinema.

-In 2014, the University opened a new 62-seat cinema named after the pioneering female film director Ida Lupino, which students can enjoy as part of their experience during their studies.
+In 2014, the University opened a 62-seat cinema named after the pioneering female film director Ida Lupino, which students can enjoy as part of their experience during their studies.
 The Lupino has state-of-the-art digital projection and sound, and has been created to provide an intimate atmosphere for film viewing.

 This programme includes two dedicated film practice modules and a dissertation by Film Practice that includes the making of a fiction film.
 You also choose two modules from the existing Film MA to create a practice-theory mix that accommodates your own interests.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 You may also have the option to take modules from other programmes so that you may customise your programme and explore other subject areas that interest you.